BACK RIVER TRAIL:

 Webb Memorial State Park Loop Trail:

-Starting from the entrance to Webb Memorial State Park; The crushed gravel Webb Memorial SP Loop Trail travels around the Main parking lot to a Map Board.
+Starting from the entrance to Webb Memorial State Park [Southern End]; The crushed gravel Webb Memorial SP Loop Trail travels North, around the Main parking lot to a Map Board.
 Head left past the picnic area along the Western Side of the peninsula to an intersection and continue left along the stone-dust trail.
 This brings you to a Memorial surrounded by seating and Mugo Pines.
-Continue right and come to another intersection where you'll head left.
+Continue right, East and come to another intersection where you'll head left, North.
 This brings you to another intersection.
 Lower Neck Cove & Weymouth Fore River on your left, along with views of Boston.
-Continue straight then bear left which will bring you to the tip of the peninsula at 0.7 miles.
+Continue straight then bear left which will bring you to the Northern Tip of the peninsula at 0.7 miles.
 Views of Boston & East Boston to your left and Grape Island to your right.
-You now Loop back along the Eastern Side of the peninsula following the Weymouth Back River.
+You now Loop South, back along the Eastern Side of the peninsula, following the Weymouth Back River.
 Pass by another Memorial to a Revolutionary War skirmish.
 Keep left at the next 2 intersections.
 Cross a small bridge next to Mary's Point and travel above the Secondary parking lot to an intersection.
-Here, if you head left it will take you up a knoll to an overlook of the Weymouth Back River.
+Here, if you head left, North, it will take you up a knoll to an overlook of the Weymouth Back River.
 Return to the intersection and continue left.
 This brings you out to the Secondary parking lot.
-Head left on-road to the Main parking lot and complete your 1.5 mile Loop.
+Head left, West, on-road to the Main parking lot and complete your 1.5 mile Loop.

 HH